GonzaloHirsch/jwt-nodejs-security/README.md

         let response = {
             message: customError.message
         } as IResponseError;
-        // Check if more info to return if (customError.additionalInfo) response.additionalInfo = customError.additionalInfo;
+        // Check if there is more info to return. if (customError.additionalInfo) response.additionalInfo = customError.additionalInfo;
         res.status(customError.status).type('json').send(JSON.stringify(response));
     }